-- (1) Represents the total threshold amount with respect to each applicable metric under the fiscal 2014 non-equity incentive plans for each named executive officer.
+- (1) Represents the total threshold amount with respect to each applicable metric under the fiscal 2015 non-equity incentive plans for each named executive officer.
 Actual total pay-outs may be less than the threshold amounts above if individual thresholds are not met.
 Mr. Hammer's non-equity incentive compensation plan includes individual annual threshold amounts for total revenue and non-GAAP income from operations (EBIT).
 Mr. Miiller's non-equity incentive compensation plan includes individual quarterly threshold amounts for worldwide commissionable software revenue; worldwide maintenance support revenue; worldwide professional services revenue and annual attainment related to worldwide non-GAAP income from operations (EBIT).
-Mr. West's non-equity incentive compensation plan includes individual threshold amounts for worldwide software revenue; revenue specifically generated through our original equipment manufacturer ("OEM") agreement with NetApp; net funnel inflow; and marketing margin.
 Annual non-equity incentive plans for Messrs.
 Bunte and Carolan do not contain threshold amounts.
 See "Non-Equity Incentive Plan Compensation" above for more information on the plans and performance objectives for each of our named executive officers. - (2) We believe that our non-equity incentive plan targets are aggressive and not easy to achieve.
 See "Non-Equity Incentive Plan Compensation" above for more information. - (3) Annual non-equity incentive plan awards to Messrs.
 Hammer, Bunte and Carolan do not contain maximum pay-outs.
 Messrs.
-Miller and West are entitled to non-equity incentive plan compensation based on tiered plans that contain maximum pay-outs.
-See "Non-Equity Incentive Plan Compensation" above for more information on the plan for each of our named executive officers. - (4) Amounts in this column reflect restricted stock units granted during fiscal 2014 to a named executive officer under our LTIP. - (5) Amounts in this column reflect non-qualified stock options granted during fiscal 2014 to a named executive officer under our LTIP. - (6) The amounts in theses column represent the grant date fair value of restricted stock units and non-qualified stock options granted during the fiscal year indicated as computed in accordance with FASB ASC Topic 718.
+Miiller is entitled to non-equity incentive plan compensation based on tiered plans that contain maximum pay-outs.
+See "Non-Equity Incentive Plan Compensation" above for more information on the plan for each of our named executive officers. - (4) Amounts in this column reflect restricted stock units granted during fiscal 2015 to a named executive officer under our LTIP.
+Mr. Hammer's awards only vest if the Company meets a threshold against fiscal 2016 financial targets. - (5) Amounts in this column reflect non-qualified stock options granted during fiscal 2015 to a named executive officer under our LTIP.
+Mr. Hammer's options granted on March 31, 2015 are subject to fiscal 2016 financial performance targets.
+The number of options that Mr. Hammer will vest is based on a sliding scale. - (6) The amounts in theses column represent the grant date fair value of restricted stock units and non-qualified stock options granted during the fiscal year indicated as computed in accordance with FASB ASC Topic 718.
 The amounts shown disregard estimated forfeitures related to service-based vesting conditions.
 See Note 7 to the notes to our consolidated financial statements contained in our Annual Report on Form 10-K for a discussion of all assumptions made by us in determining the grant date fair value of such awards.